Paris has the world’s largest bike share system with 20,000 bikes and 1800 stations.

 Xiamen just completed a 4.7 mile aerial bikeway linking six transit hubs and capable of supporting 2000 cyclists per hour.

-Portland, a city of 600,000 with a 6% bicycle mode share, estimates its bike grid saves it $2.6 billion per year.
+Portland, a city of two million with a 6% bicycle mode share, estimates its bike grid saves it $2.6 billion per year.

 Bergen announced plans to create a county bike grid by linking its parks with bikeways.